What actually happens to your code when you connect Parry.

 - The cloned source code

-- Your install token
+- Your repository access token

 - Files outside the matched lines